elliottcarlson/twitch-chat-viewer/README.md

 ### From Marketplace

+**VS Code:**
-Search for "Twitch Chat Viewer" in the VSCode/Cursor extensions marketplace and click Install.
+Search for "Twitch Chat Viewer" in the VS Code extensions marketplace and click Install.

+**VSCodium / Other Editors:**
+This extension is also available on [Open VSX Registry](https://open-vsx.org/).
+Search for "Twitch Chat Viewer" in your editor's extension marketplace.

 ## Usage